ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 ## Inside the Spotlights Team

-This season, we'd like to say farawell to two of the Spotlights Team Curators.
+This season, we'd like to say farewell to two of the Spotlights Team Curators.
 Thanks for your hard efforts towards making Beatmap Spotlights a better project!

 - **osu!catch**:[Morusya](https://osu.ppy.sh/users/13681464)
 - **osu!taiko**: [Horiiizon](https://osu.ppy.sh/users/8071438)